Little Notes Early Childhood Music Classes at CMSS – SCHEDULE

 ROLLING ADMISSION Join anytime as space allows, tuition prorated.

-If you would like to register for an Early Childhood Music session, or have any questions, please call our registrar, Christiana Racicot at (413) 732-8428 ext.
+If you would like to register for a Little Notes session, or have any questions, please call our registrar, Christiana Racicot at (413) 732-8428 ext.
 104 or email her at firstname.lastname@example.org.

 Early Childhood is a precious time for both you and your little one.
 The Early Childhood Music Program at CMSS has been designed with the young child’s developing mind and inquisitive spirit in mind.
 Through exploration of song, movement, and various percussive and tonal instruments, your child will experience the following benefits of this experience (among many others):